 Art therapy provides sensory stimulation such as tactile experiences and practice with fine motor skills while Gymnastics is a sensory-rich activity that works on the vestibular system and visual-spatial awareness, and gross motor skills such as running, climbing, and jumping.
 Swimming provides a lot of sensory input especially for children with a lack of body awareness.

-- Dr. Greenspan has written about how important it is to have four or more playdates each week with neurotypical peers of similar developmental age or older once our children are interactive and having a continuous back-and-forth flow at functional emotional developmental capacity levels 3 and 4.
+- Dr. Greenspan has written about how important it is to have four or more playdates each week with neurotypical peers of similar developmental age or older once our children are interactive and having a continuous back-and-forth flow at the third and fourth functional emotional developmental capacities.

 - These experiences will help our children develop their communication skills and generalize them.
-We, the caregivers, need to facilitate the interactions at first and we want to foster the non-verbal communication and emotional signalling that neurotypical children naturally have.
+We, the caregivers, need to facilitate the interactions at first and we want to foster non-verbal communication and emotional signalling that is a precursor to social-emotional development.

 - We want our children to get practice at picking up on subtle social cues while experiencing humour and shared pleasure so they can learn to spontaneously react in a more related way as they develop.

 It is rare to see children with a full comprehensive developmental program in place, but we can all aim to provide our children with the best that we can from this ideal model.
 Certainly the public funding for such an approach lags behind greatly.
 Ideally, we would have clinics that provide all of the essential services under one roof.

 Although many clinics with comprehensive services do exist, they are typically behavioural in nature and rarely take a developmental approach.
 There are some good DIR/Floortime clinics though.
 See our links to them under our Services link.